AlexanderSvyatokho/pychess/README.md

 # PyChess
 Simple chess game written in Python not using any engines and without studying any chess algorithms.
 Naive implementation for fun.

+Features:
+  - Core chess rules implemented
+  - Ability to play human vs human
+  - Ability to play vs a bot
+  - Several bots created with depth up to 3 levels

 ![Screenshot](pychess.png)

 # Run instructions